The best smart scale of 2021

 The term “self-care” is bandied about often, constituting everything from meditation to working on your fitness.
-In that vein runs smart scales, which promise to help you monitor not just your weight, but also your BMI, bone mass and more.
+In that vein runs smart scales, which promise to help you monitor not just your weight but also your BMI, bone mass and more.
 While their tracking of BMI and other biometrics are iffy (you can read more about that below), one thing is undisputed: An app-connected smart scale is one of the easiest ways to record your weight, allowing you to more easily track fitness goals over time.

 Over the course of a month, we tested eight top-rated smart scales, paying close attention to how well these scales pair with devices, how accurate weigh-ins are, how they look and how they work overall.
-We downloaded apps, synced Bluetooth and WiFi to varying degrees of success, spoke with a sports medicine professional for guidance and weighed ourselves many, many times.
+We downloaded apps, synced Bluetooth and Wi-Fi to varying degrees of success, spoke with a sports medicine professional for guidance and weighed ourselves many, many times.
 Ultimately, one held its weight above all others:

 Pulling this thin, elegant glass scale out of the box, we were immediately sold on its simple good looks.
 The design of this scale is on par with several we tested that were far more expensive.
 It’s sleek and lightweight, and it fits in places most people like to stash a scale — like under the bed, a dresser or a very slim bathroom vanity.

 Most of the scales have a similar look, but the Wyze Scale was lighter and easier than most to move around as we completed the setup process, one that was extremely straightforward.
-If you already have Wyze cameras in your home, you’ll use the same app; otherwise just download the app and pair it with the scale.
-After inputting basic info like birthdate and height, hop on the scale for your first reading, then set up any weight goals you have.
+If you already have Wyze cameras in your home, you’ll use the same app; otherwise, just download the app and pair it with the scale.
+After inputting basic info like date of birth and height, hop on the scale for your first reading, then set up any weight goals you have.
 These are displayed across the top of the app, with a small graph (and a flag at the goal) to track your progress.

 You’ll need to be within a few feet of the scale to pair your device, but once we had it paired we had no issues with it staying paired and recording all info.
 You can also pair with Apple Health, Google Fit, Fitbit and more, if you’d prefer to track your weight there.